exercism/javascript/concepts/while-loops/about.md

 ```

 Spotting infinite loops might seem trivial in this toy example but is not always that easy with more complex code.
-It is good practice to thoroughly think about whether your condition eventually becomes false or whether your break statement is actually triggered.
+It is good practice to thoroughly think about whether your condition eventually becomes false or whether your break or return statement is actually reached.

 [mdn-break-in-function]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/break#break_within_functions